 Definition of non-U.S. Holders.
-For purposes of the United States Federal Income Tax Considerations summarized in this prospectus, a "non-U.S. Holder" is a beneficial owner of FNF notes who is an individual, corporation, estate or trust other than an individual who is a citizen or resident of the U.S.; a corporation (or an entity taxed as a corporation for U.S. federal income tax purposes) created or organized in the U.S. or under the laws of the U.S. or any subdivision thereof; an estate the income of which is includible in gross income for U.S. federal income tax purposes regardless of its source; or a trust if a court within the U.S. is able to exercise primary supervision over the administration of the trust and one or more U.S. persons have the authority to control all substantial decisions of the trust; or a person who does not hold the FNT notes as a capital asset.
+For purposes of the United States Federal Income Tax Considerations summarized in this prospectus, a "non-U.S. Holder" is a beneficial owner of FNF notes who is an individual, corporation, estate or trust other than an individual who is a citizen or resident of the U.S.; a corporation (or an entity taxed as a corporation for U.S. federal income tax purposes) created or organized in the U.S. or under the laws of the U.S. or any subdivision thereof; an estate the income of which is includible in gross income for U.S. federal income tax purposes regardless of its source; or a trust if a court within the U.S. is able to exercise primary supervision over the administration of the trust and one or more U.S. persons have the authority to control all substantial decisions of the trust.